Faroe Islands Travel Tips: Nature, Culture, and Local Insights

 The Trøllanes lighthouse at the northern end of Kalsoy

-However, when the disposition of your people is shaped by some of nature’s most unforgiving conditions for hundreds of years, it’s also inevitable that hardship and death are handled in a very matter-of-fact way.
+When the disposition of your people is shaped by some of nature’s most unforgiving conditions for hundreds of years, it’s also inevitable that hardship and death are handled in a very matter-of-fact way.
 I asked one of our guesthouse owners about a painting on his wall, depicting a Faroese longboat crew rowing a Danish official through an ominous storm; “slave work”, as our host bluntly described it.
 Not only was this artwork by his own hand, but its inspiration was his own grandfather and grand-uncle, who both drowned in the midst of this very undertaking.

 The development of modern seafaring equipment, combined with the diminishing need to scale cliffs for hunting and foraging, has likely contributed to an increased life expectancy for Faroese men, yet the extraordinary might of nature and its perils are a constant presence.
 But resilience still thrives; on the island of Kalsoy, a statue of a seal-woman in Mikladalur pays tribute to both a tale and a curse on the village, condemning its male inhabitants to fall from the cliffs and die at sea.
 An older man strolling past us appeared to have beaten the odds, though.